siddydutta/ics-anomaly-explanation/README.md

 ### ICS Anomaly Attributions

-Uses the attributoin results from the [ICS Anomaly Attributions](https://github.com/siddydutta/ics-anomaly-attribution) repository to process top-K attributions for each attack.
+Uses the attribution results from the [ICS Anomaly Attributions](https://github.com/siddydutta/ics-anomaly-attribution) repository to process top-K attributions for each attack.

 ```shell
 python process_attributions.py --threshold 60
 ```

-This gives a **k=5** attributions for each attack in [attributions](data/attributions.json).
+This gives a top **k=5** attributions for each attack in [attributions](data/attributions.json).

 ### ICS Anomaly Statistics